optimizely/library/README.md

 # Optimizely Extension Library

 This repo contains a collection of sample Extensions built by Optimizely and community developers.
-Extensions are reusable templates for making changes in the visual editor.
+We have Editor and Anayltic Extension types.
 To learn more, view our [documentation](https://developers.optimizely.com/x/extensions/).

 ## Using Extention Templates